Kyle-Pu/Ensemble-Perception-In-Temporal-Crowds/README.md

 # A Novel Research Paradigm in Ensemble-Perception-In-Temporal-Crowds
-Sina Nakhkoob, Alice Zhang, Cole Johnson, Kyle Pu
+Developed and authored by Johnson, Cole; Nakhkoob, Sina; Pu, Kyle; Zhang, Jinyang

 Our research experiment revolves around ensemble perception in temporal crowds, with a focus on whether or not ensemble perception functions in scene conditions.